 Heroin is an opioid that comes from morphine.
 Morphine is a natural substance that comes from the opium poppy plant.
 Heroin can be a white or brown powder or a black sticky substance, known as black tar heroin.
 It can be injected, sniffed, snorted, or smoked.

-Heroin is extremely addictive because it alters the chemicals in the brain.
-Oftentimes, regular users develop a tolerance, which means that they need more and more of the drug to get the high they used to get when they first started using.
+Heroin is highly addictive because it alters the chemicals in the brain.
+Often, regular users develop a tolerance, which means that they need more and more of the drug to get the high they used to get when they first started using.
 And heroin is one of the most difficult substances to break away from.

 Signs of Heroin Abuse